SunMoon-SSR/WebModelingTool/README.md

 # How to Use

-* Compile the source code by using C# based environment such as Visual Studio
+* Compile the source code by using C# based environment such as Visual Studio (We recommand Visual Studio 2017)
 * Run the compiled program image